CatenaTools/amazon-gamelift-anywhere-sample/README.md

 `GameLiftEndpoint` : GameLift endpoint where you want to deploy GameLift Anywhere fleet.
 [GameLift endpoints](https://docs.aws.amazon.com/general/latest/gr/gamelift.html)
 `deploymentRegion` : Target region where you want to deploy GameLift Anywhere fleet.
-`keyPairName` : Your ssh key pair name
+`keyPairName` : Your ssh key pair name.
+For testing, your id_rsa is sufficient.

 2. Copy game server binary and deploy AWS resources for Amazon GameLift Anywhere sample with following CDK command.